taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/modding/songs/editor-features.md

 ## Events & Notetypes.
 ### Events
 Events exist in the Chart Editor to avoid coding a lot of code for just a few events.
-Some of them are already built-in but you can also code your own *(see <a href="../Scripting/PlayState Scripts/Events or Notetype Scripts.md">Events/Notetype Scripts</a>)*.
+Some of them are already built-in but you can also code your own *(see <a href="../scripting/playstate-scripts/events-notetypes-scripts.md">Events/Notetype Scripts</a>)*.

 <img src="./Chart Editor Features-5.png"/>
 <img src="./Chart Editor Features-6.png"/>